-The fair values of the bonds issued by the Nidec Group (including the current portion) are estimated based on market price.
+The fair value of bonds issued by Nidec (including the current portion) is estimated based on the quoted market price for the Nidec's bonds in markets that are not active.

-(6) Derivatives
+(7) Derivatives

-Derivatives are financial instruments such as commodities futures contracts, forward foreign exchange contracts and currency swap agreements.
-Commodity futures contracts are valuated based on market values not requiring adjustment in active markets where a sufficient volume of transactions take place frequently.
-Additionally, exchange contracts, currency swap agreements, etc. are valuated based on reasonable prices obtained from counterparties or third parties.
+Derivatives are financial instruments such as commodities futures contracts, foreign exchange forward contracts, interest rate swap agreements and currency swap agreements.
+Commodity futures contracts are valued using an unadjusted quoted market price in active markets with sufficient volume and frequency of transactions.
+Additionally, exchange contracts, interest rate swap agreements, currency swap agreements, etc. are valued using quotes obtained from counterparties or third parties.